cnikov/cloud/project/src/back-end/catalog/ReadMe.md

 This service is used by the shopping cart service to get every detail about each products that are adds in the shopping cart<br />
 In the post functions, we check if the databse already exist and if it succeed we update the database with the values and if it does not exist we insert a new document

+## Link withe the front-end
+The catalog service is used in the LocalPurchase.js [`LocalPurchase.js`]../../front-end/src/interfaces/LocalPurchases.js to get the format document and put it in the fetchitem to display all the catalog.
+We also tried to load the document in App.jsx but there is a problem of concurency that we could not resolve.